Rockefeller Foundation: Public health

 An experiment was conducted by Vanderbilt University in the 1940s where they gave 800 pregnant women radioactive iron, 751 of which were pills, without their consent.
 In a 1969 article published in the American Journal of Epidemiology, it was estimated that three children had died from the experiment.

+Educational research

+Industrialist John D. Rockefeller was instrumental in establishing the General Education Board (GEB), of which he maintained expenditure control.
+The GEB adopted his beliefs, promoting vocational education across a 5-decade span.

+The Rockefeller Foundation, like the Carnegie Corporation, supported early educational broadcasting and the participation of commercial radio, vis-à-vis education-only stations.
+It explored radio's educational effectivity in both classroom and adult settings and explored methods to share those results.
+Via GEB dispersals the Rockefeller Foundation provided financial support for Wisconsin's and Ohio's early School of the Air experiments, among other educational project recipients.

+The Foundation's interest in broadcasting as a tool subsequently led to communication research, e.g. how radio "could be used for public edification, control, and pacification", promoting university-level social science studies.
+The social engineering success of these early social scientists led to social sciences becoming institutionalized with Rockefeller Foundation's influence leading the transformation.

 Eugenics and World War II

 John D. Rockefeller Jr. was an outspoken supporter of eugenics.
 Even as late as 1951, John D. Rockefeller III and John Foster Dulles, who was chairman of the foundation at the time, established the Population Council to advance family planning, birth control, and population control, and goals of the eugenics movement.

 The Rockefeller Foundation, along with the Carnegie Institution, was the primary financier for the Eugenics Record Office, until 1939.
 The foundation also provided grants to Margaret Sanger and Alexis Carrel, who supported birth control, compulsory sterilization and eugenics.
 Sanger went to Japan in 1922 and influenced the birth control movement there.

 By 1926, Rockefeller had donated over $400,000, which would be almost $4 million adjusted for inflation in 2003, to hundreds of German researchers, including Ernst Rüdin and Otmar Freiherr von Verschuer, through funding the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics, (also known as the Max Planck Institute for Medical Research) which conducted eugenics experiments in Nazi Germany and influenced the development of Nazi racial scientific ideology.
 Rockefeller spent almost $3 million between 1925 and 1935, and also funded other German eugenicists, Herman Poll, Alfred Grotjahn, Eugen Fischer, and Hans Nachsteim, continuing even after Hitler's ascent to power in 1933; Rüdin's work influenced compulsory sterilisation in Nazi Germany.
 Josef Mengele worked as an assistant in Verschuer's lab, though Rockefeller executives did not know of Mengele and stopped funding that specific research before World War II started in 1939.